mat10d/EvolvePro/scripts/dms/README.md

 # Deep Mutational Scanning (DMS) Workflow for EVOLVEpro

 This directory contains scripts for running the DMS workflow of EVOLVEpro, which optimizes a few-shot model on deep mutational scanning datasets.
-The source functions used here are in `evolvepro/src/evolve.py`, which calls the underlying model.
+The source functions used here are in `evolvepro/src/evolve.py`, which calls the underlying model, in `evolvepro/src/model.py`.

 ## Main Script: dms_main.py